taosdata/taos-connector-odbc/README.md

 - cmake, 3.16.3 or above, please refer to [cmake](https://cmake.org/).
 - flex, 2.6.4 or above.
 NOTE: win_flex_bison on windows platform to be installed.
 - bison, 3.5.1 or above.
 NOTE: win_flex_bison on windows platform to be installed.
 - odbc driver manager, such as unixodbc(2.3.6 or above) in linux.
-NOTE: odbc driver manager is pre-installed on windows platform
+NOTE: odbc driver manager is pre-installed on windows platform.
 - iconv, should've been already included in libc.
-NOTE: win_iconv would be downloaded when building this project
+NOTE: win_iconv would be downloaded when building this project.
-- valgrind, if you wish to debug and profile executables, such as detecting potential memory leakages
+- valgrind, if you wish to debug and profile executables, such as detecting potential memory leakages.
-- node, v12.0 or above if you wish to enable nodejs-test-cases
+- node, v12.0 or above if you wish to enable nodejs-test-cases.
   - node odbc, 2.4.4 or above, please refer to [node odbc](https://www.npmjs.com/package/odbc/).
-- rust, v1.63 or above if you wish to enable rust-test-cases
+- rust, v1.63 or above if you wish to enable rust-test-cases.
   - odbc, 0.17.0 or above, please refer to [rust odbc](https://docs.rs/odbc/latest/odbc/).
   - env_logger, 0.8.2 or above, please refer to [env_logger](https://docs.rs/env_logger/latest/env_logger/).
   - json, please refer to [json](https://docs.rs/json/latest/json/).